WebViews and HTML5 Containers

-Until recently, web applications were restricted to browsers.
-Now, they can run on mobile devices (in a webview) and on the desktop (in an HTML5 container).
+Although HTML pages most commonly run on browsers, they can also run inside native mobile applications (in a WebView) and in desktop applications (in an HTML5 container) using a variety of programming languages such as Java, Kotlin, .NET, or Swift.
 The proliferation of mobile devices, the release of the Chromium Embedded Framework, and the emergence of Electron have all contributed to the widespread use of web technologies outside of a typical web browser.

 The ChartIQ library can operate in any of these environments.
-All of the guidance and tutorials provided by our documentation applies, regardless of whether you're developing your application for browsers, mobile devices or desktop containers.
-This tutorial will:
+All of the guidance and tutorials provided by our documentation applies, regardless of whether you're developing your application for browsers, mobile devices, or desktop containers.

 First, let's clear up some terminology.

-You will probably need to communicate between your webview and the native code that it's running within.
+You will probably need to communicate between your WebView and the native code that it's running in.
 Consider the case where you'd like to put charts into your existing native mobile application.
-If all that's required is a chart that displays up to date data, the task is simple.
-But as soon as you introduce UI that alters the chart state, you will need to pass instructions from the native app to the embedded webview; the webview may also need to communicate back to the native application when its state changes.
-The example below shows how to use a native iOS button to trigger a chart type change inside of a webview:
+If all that's required is a chart that displays up-to-date data, the task is simple.
+But as soon as you introduce UI that alters the chart state, you will need to pass instructions from the native app to the embedded WebView; the WebView may also need to communicate back to the native application when its state changes.
+The example below shows how to use a native iOS button in Swift to trigger a chart type change inside a WebView:

 Sidebar: Advantages of Remote Deployment